lonelycoder306/plox/docs/Bugs.md

 // 3
 ```

-## Bug 2 - Incorrect Resolving for Function-Object Parameters in Lists
+## Bug 2 - Incorrect Parameter Resolving for Function-Object Parameters in Lists
 ### Description
 If a function object (whether declared as a regular function or a lambda) is stored in a list, and happens to have parameters with the same name as the list it is stored in, any calls to that function from within the list will make resolve the parameter to the list, ignoring any arguments/input.
 #### Location: Unknown